MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

 One all validation completes successfully, it returns back to clixon. clixon will call the `complete` method (which does nothing in `TopElemHandler`) then the `commit` method where the real work happens.
-In this case, it pulls the operation registered in the queue, which will call the commit method in `Hostname` which then calls the `hostname` program to set the hostname, and sets the value in `/etc/hostname`.
+In this case, it pulls the operations registered in the queue, which will call the `commit` method in `Hostname` which then calls the `hostname` program to set the hostname, and sets the value in `/etc/hostname`.